Skip to main content

 • 91278 – Investigate an aspect of New Zealand music [4 Credits, Internal]

-Music Studies provides for students who have a strong interest in understanding music, research and analysis skills, musical knowledge, and advanced listening and notation skills:
+The optional standards listed below are available for students with a strong interest in understanding music, research and analysis skills, musical knowledge, and advanced listening and notation skills:

 • 91276 – Demonstrate knowledge of conventions in a range of music scores [4 credits, External]

-Continuation of subject: This course prepares students for the Form 7 Music option.
+Continuation of subject: This course prepares students for Form 7 NCEA Level 3 Music.

 Recommended achievement levels: